News & Events

 Drugs like opioids, which carry the risk of addiction and can be abused, have additional controls over their use, guided by the Controlled Substances Act, to protect against misuse, abuse, and diversion.

-One important tool we employ to improve how drugs are used is the information provided in the product’s labeling, what many call the package insert.
+One important tool we employ to improve how drugs are used is the information that's provided in the product’s labeling, what many call the package insert.
 FDA has made many changes to drug labels in an effort to improve their safe use.

-As I think many of you may know, we’ve recently added the requirement that the manufacturers of long-acting and extended-release opioids such as Opana and OxyContin, include strong new warnings about the risks of addiction, abuse, overdose and death in their labeling to alert prescribers and patients.
+As I think many of you may know, we’ve recently added the requirement that the manufacturers of long-acting and extended-release opioids such as Opana and OxyContin, include strong new warnings about the risks of addiction, abuse, overdose and death in their labeling to alert both prescribers and patients.

 Today this labeling contains some of the most restrictive language that can be found in a drug label, including a Boxed Warning.

-It makes clear that these drugs should be reserved for those patients who find that non-opioid analgesics are ineffective, not tolerated or would otherwise be inadequate to provide sufficient pain management.
+It makes clear that these drugs should be reserved for those patients who find that non-opioid analgesics are ineffective, not tolerated, or would otherwise be inadequate to provide sufficient pain management.